“The influence of Saturn is

 “Yeah maybe, but I never said he was a class behind…” I gazed out upon the still snow-strated Flatirons, spirits sinking with the sun.
 My eye cast about the parlor at collages of framed pictures—a trail of distant continental images, with no avenue of escape.

 “Um…guess he must have told me at that party,” she set aside the tray and moved toward the embering fireplace.
 “Anyway, didn’t we say no more laying blame on other people?
 New Year’s resolution?
 And we’ve got to get a grip on this crazy competition thing of yours.
 Everything’s been going along just fine, Kenny, we’ve got it socked here in eden.
-This is just you thinking too much.
+This is just you thinking too much again—it’s all in your imagination.
 Now, how about a little celebration for once…let’s just flow with it.”

 “Oh, and speaking of San Francisco, guess who you finally get to meet?”
 Thus relieved, she rocked back on red wool socks and beaded moccasins.
 Hill-bent sunlight skewed in from just above Flagstaff Summit, rose tinting the high dusty ceiling, torching a Circaean oil portrait of herself above the mantle, strikingly headstrong against a meadow of wild fescueand oleander, riding a magic mandarin orange comforter, thick brown hair spilling down winsomely to her waist.

-“This is Sydney, remember—family,” she insisted, slide stepping toward him with the bakery tray.
+“This is Sydney, remember—family,” she insisted, slide stepping toward me with the bakery tray.
 “She won’t be staying here, anyway.
 She’s got other people in Boulder, you know.
-In fact, she’s already planned something special for us to go to.
+In fact, she says she’s already planned something special for us to go to.
 Kenny, where are you…”

 “Company’s coming,” I muttered, wolfing down another maple square, turning for the door.
-“Best go out and hose everything down…”
+“Better go out and hose everything down…”

 Care for more?